Skip to content

 In A Circling Storm, there are a lot of entrenched factions, hostile to one another, when your community goes without management.
 Even in a well-moderated community, this can still happen in a Politics section (and, to a lesser extent, in a Religion section).

-Hence people form strong opinions and don’t want to back down.
+Hence people form strong opinions and do not want to back down.

 How to handle it?
 I say let them argue, for the most part, but intervene if newbies are being chased off or it becomes too personal.